jundalisay/superb/content/en/maharlika/laws/bbl/article-05.md

 39. Customary justice
 40. Shari’ah courts and Shari’ah justice system;
 41. Public administration and bureaucracy for the Bangsamoro;
-42. Health, provided that the Central Government and the Bangsamoro Government shall cooperate with and assist each other in the prevention and control of epidemic and other communicable diseases;
+42. Health, provided that the Central Government and the Bangsamoro Government shall cooperate with and assist each other in the prevention and control of epidemic and other communicable diseases
-43. Social services, social welfare and charities;
+43. Social services, social welfare and charities
-44. Waste Management;
+44. Waste Management
 45. Establishment and supervision of humanitarian services and institutions;
 46. Identification, generation and mobilization of international human resources for capacity building and other activities involving the same within the Bangsamoro.

 The Central Government shall cooperate with and assist the Bangsamoro Government towards ensuring access to such relevant human resources through the intergovernmental relations mechanism;

 47. Establishment of Awqaf (endowment) and charitable trusts;
 48. Hisbah office for accountability as part of the Shari’ah justice system;
 49. Registration of births, marriages, and deaths, copies of which shall be forwarded